featured image

 app.config.from_object(config_class)

-🔴 Danger: If the app object were a module-level global (as in the “Hello World” pattern), testing would require patching global state between tests.
+If the app object were a module-level global (as in the “Hello World” pattern), tests would have to patch global state.
 A test that modifies app.config['DEBUG'] would affect every subsequent test.
 The factory pattern eliminates this entire class of test pollution.

 # 1. Register routes